 Accounts receivable due from any of our customers is subject to risk.
-Our total bad debt expense was \$310,000 and \$161,000 for the fiscal years 2015 and 2014, respectively.
-We had a credit to expense of \$70,000 in fiscal year 2013.
-At September 26, 2015 and September 27, 2014, our accounts receivables were \$102,649,000 and \$99,972,000 net of an allowance for doubtful accounts of \$304,000 and \$450,000.
+Our total bad debt expense was \$525,000, \$310,000 and \$161,000 for the fiscal years 2016, 2015 and 2014, respectively.
+At September 24, 2016 and September 26, 2015, our accounts receivables were \$98,325,000 and \$102,649,000 net of an allowance for doubtful accounts of \$571,000 and \$304,000.

-Asset Impairment - We have three reporting units with goodwill totaling \$86,442,000 as of September 26, 2015.
+Asset Impairment - We have three reporting units with goodwill totaling \$86,442,000 as of September 24, 2016.
 Goodwill is evaluated annually by the Company for impairment.
-We perform impairment tests for our reporting units, which is also the operating segment level, with recorded goodwill utilizing primarily the discounted cash flow method.
+We perform impairment tests at year end for our reporting units, which is also the operating segment level, with recorded goodwill utilizing primarily the discounted cash flow method.
 This methodology used to estimate the fair value of the total Company and its reporting units requires inputs and assumptions (i.e. revenue growth, operating profit margins, capital spending requirements and discount rates) that reflect current market conditions.
-The estimated fair value of each reporting unit is compared to the carrying value of the reporting unit is potentially impaired, and the Company then determines the implied fair value of goodwill, which is compared to the carrying value of goodwill to determine if impairment exists.
-Our tests at September 26, 2015 show that the fair value of each of our reporting units with goodwill exceeded its carrying value.
+The estimated fair value of each reporting unit is compared to the carrying value of the reporting unit.
+If the carrying value of the reporting unit exceeds its fair value, the goodwill to determine if impairment exists.
+Our tests at September 24, 2016 show that the fair value of each of our reporting units with goodwill exceeded its carrying value.
 Therefore no further analysis was required.
 The inputs and assumptions used involve considerable management judgment and are based upon assumptions about expected future operating performance.
 Assumptions used in these forecasts are consistent with internal planning.
-The actual performance of the reporting units could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.
+The actual performance of the reporting units could differ from management's estimates due to changes in business conditions, operating performance.